MR

 Can You Lose All Your Money in VEQT Stock?

 It depends.
 You can gain or lose in VEQT Stock.
 When you invest in the VEQT ETF, you share in the gains and losses of the underlying assets.
-If those assets increase in value, individual shares will typically rise as well, and you will earn a profit.
+If those assets increase in value, individual shares will typically rise, and you will earn a profit.

 You will earn profits if the individual shares and the overall value of those assets increases.
 However, if the overall value of the VEQT ETF decreases, every unit within the fund will decrease in value.
 Therefore you will suffer a loss.